openebs/openebs/e2e/terraform/README.md

 The tools `awscli` and `kops` require the AWS credentials to access AWS services.

-- Let us use the credentials that were generated earlier for the user *openebsuser01*.
+- Use the credentials that were generated earlier for the user *openebsuser01*.
-- Add the path */usr/local/bin* to PATH environment variable.
+- Add path */usr/local/bin* to the PATH environment variable.

 ```
 $ vim ~/.profile